I Hate Short Stories

 One of the books waiting for me is short story collection.
 Since I do, in theory, write short stories and I did, in practice, go to graduate school to learn how to write them, I try to read as many as I can.
 I subscribe to a few literary journals (chock full o’ short stories) and I buy various collections like this one.

-I’ve realized that short stories are the most pretentious of literary formats.
+Short stories are perhaps the most pretentious of literary formats.
 There is a very specific window for a good short story, a very specific line that has to be walked, which makes a good short story extremely hard to write.
-What’s worse is that everyone writing short stories knows this, and the simple fact that they do know it makes it all the more pretentious.
+What’s worse is that everyone writing short stories knows this, and the simple fact that they do makes it all the more pretentious, as if there’s a secret decoder ring for short stories that not everyone gets in their Cracker Jack box.

-There’s a code, some kind of combination of chromosomes that make up a good short story and the slightest mistake here or there can ruin the entire line.
+There’s a code, some kind of combination of chromosomes that make up a good short story.
+It’s a balance, 3 people on a life raft made for 2.
 One bad sentence can sink a short story.

-Even worse, short stories exist in their own, self-perpetuating reality.
+Short stories exist in their own, self-perpetuating reality.
 The majority of people reading short stories are people who write short stories.
 The majority of people who edit literary magazines are also people who write short stories.
 The people teaching short stories are, yet again, the people who are writing short stories.
-Aside from Playboy and the New Yorker, the only people who actually seem to care about short stories are the ones who are writing them, and I can’t imagine I’m the only one in that group who periodically hates them.
+It seems like the only people who really care about short stories are the ones who write them.
+Imagine if they stopped.

-So why does anyone write them, particularly if no one reads them?
+Why does anyone do this to themselves, particularly if the audience is so insulated?
 Is it the challenge?
 Is it the fact that so many writers take classes on writing at some point, and those classes place emphasis on the short story?
 Because we are trained that we only have a few months to complete a story?
 Because books are for the masses, the plebes, and literary journals filled with short stories are for the chosen few?

-And then there’s the larger issue: why doesn’t anyone read them?
-Even if the format wasn’t determined to destroy itself by maintaining some bizarre standards of readership, why are people choosing much, much longer books over short stories?
+Why DO people choose much, much longer books over short stories?
 Record companies are able to make money producing nothing but compilations.
 Why doesn’t this theory also apply towards short story anthologies?

 The simplest answer I can give is this: stopping.
 It would seem odd that someone would be more likely to commit to a three hundred page novel than a fifteen page short story.
 But that’s the case.
 It’s the case because the reader wants to be in control, at least to a certain extent.
 And with a novel, you can pick and choose where you stop and where you start.
 Yes, there are those who prefer to stop at chapter breaks, but there’s no sense of urgency to get to that chapter break, there’s no feeling that you’ll lose something if you don’t get that far.
 A novel is so long that you aren’t going to read it in one sitting, so you don’t worry about whether or not reading it in multiple sittings will ruin the experience.